Designing and Evaluating Chain-of-Hints for Scientific Question Answering: User Study Design

-In the quiz assessment phase, the participants where given 30 free-form short answer questions standardized for all participants (8 physics, 8 biology, 7 chemistry and 7 geology questions).
-The quiz consisted of three sections, each containing 10 questions.
-With a within-subjects study design in mind, the first section served as the control condition with no hints provided, while the 2nd and 3rd sections featured either \textit{static} or \textit{dynamic} hints, assigned randomly to prevent order bias or recency bias in post-quiz briefing survey.
-For each question, participants had the option to request up to four hints before submitting an answer, and were allowed five attempts before their response was marked incorrect (see Figure \ref{fig:ui}).
-After each question, participants were presented with the correct answer and asked to evaluate the hints they had received.
-To assess the quality of each hint, we focused on three dimensions: participants’ overall \textit{satisfaction} (five-point Likert scale), whether the hint provided new knowledge (\textit{informativeness}), and whether it directly disclosed the correct answer (\textit{leakage}).
-This structured feedback process allowed us to systematically assess participants’ perceptions of hint utility and informativeness, and assess the quality of our automatic evaluation metrics.
 After each section, participants were asked to answer four questions: one assessing the difficulty of the quiz on a five-point Likert scale, one rating the overall quality of hints in previous section on a five-point Likert scale, and two open-ended questions about the positives and negatives of hints shown in previous section.
 Due to lack of hints in the first Section, we only asked the first question in the 1st section's survey.
 Participants progressed through the quiz at their own pace and had the option to take a break after completing each section, allowing them to pause and resume the study as needed.\looseness=-1

 Upon completing the quiz questions and the associated surveys, participants responded to a short post-quiz briefing survey, where they were informed about the two different hint strategies used in the 2nd and 3rd sections of the quiz.
 Their entire quiz interaction, including questions, answers, attempted answers and hints shown was displayed for reference, and based on their experience and perception, we asked three questions - one asking to select the most helpful hint strategy, one asking to select the hint strategy that helped improve the question understanding, and an open-ended question about their observed differences in hints between the two strategies (dynamic vs static).
 We also provided space for participants to share their thoughts about the study at the end of this post-quiz briefing survey.
 The study was reviewed and approved by the IRB at our institution.